 Visit Sacajawea State Park, where Lewis and Clark camped in 1805.
 Sitting at the confluence of the Snake and Columbia rivers, the park spans 267 acres offering hikes, 9,100 feet of freshwater shoreline, sandy beaches, and plenty of wildlife.
 Visit the Sacajawea Interpretive Center to learn more about the role and life of Sacagawea, as well as the Lewis & Clark Corps of Discovery.
 Note: The park is open April through October.

-If you’re visiting on a Saturday from May to October, swing by the area’s largest farmers market.
-Located downtown, the Pasco Farmers Market is open from 9 a.m to 1 p.m.
-Check out locally grown fruits and vegetables, plants, artisan goods, crafts, and more.
+If you’re visiting on a Saturday from May to October, check out the area’s largest farmers market.
+Located downtown, the Pasco Farmers Market is open from 9 a.m. to 1 p.m. and is the perfect place to find locally grown fruits and vegetables, plants, artisan goods, crafts, and more.
+For lunch, stop by Magill’s Restaurant & Catering.
+Indulge in Magill’s famous mac and cheese with house-made cheese sauce, or opt for a classic sandwich and salad.

 Women axe throwing at AXE KPR in Pasco, WA.